 There are also pay-as-you-go options, whereby one can load credit onto a SIM card without having to commit to a contract.

 The Israeli postal service is both efficient and reliable, with many branches throughout the country.
 The post office provides a wide variety of services in addition to mailing letters and packages.
 Post offices in Israel provide services that include banking, currency exchange and Western Union transfers.

 While Hebrew and Arabic are the two official languages in Israel, English is widely used.
 All service providers have an option for English communication, and all large businesses and services have an option for English on their websites.

 There are a number of providers of cable television in Israel, each providing different types of packages.
 Many series and films on Israeli television are in English.
-They usually have Hebrew subtitles but are not dubbed, so English-speaking viewers can see them in their original form.
-Cable television is not normally included in rent.
+They usually have Hebrew subtitles but aren't dubbed, so English-speaking viewers can see them in their original form.

 The most convenient access to news is through the internet.
-News is broadcast in English on the radio and television at certain times of the day.
+News is broadcast in English on the radio and television at specific times of the day.

 Two English newspapers are published in Israel, The Jerusalem Post and Haaretz, both of which are available online and in print.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Israel.
 Please contact us if you'd like to contribute.

 Expat Health Insurance